Álvaro Vadillo: Granada

 On 27 June 2018, Vadillo signed a two-year deal with Granada CF still in the second division.
 He won another promotion in his first year, contributing four goals to the feat.

 Vadillo scored his first goal in the Spanish top flight on 21 September 2019, his team's second of the match through a penalty to ensure a 2–0 home win against defending champions FC Barcelona and a provisional top position in the standings.

 Celta

 On 22 July 2020, free agent Vadillo agreed to a three-year deal with RC Celta de Vigo also in the top tier.
 He did not take part in any games during his spell at the Balaídos.

 Espanyol

 On 5 October 2020, Vadillo was loaned to RCD Espanyol of the second division for one year.
 On 2 June of the following year, after their promotion, he signed a permanent contract after his buyout clause was met.

 On 5 January 2022, after only six league minutes in three matches, Vadillo was loaned to Málaga CF until the end of the second-tier season.
-On 22 July, he joined fellow league team SD Eibar also on loan.
+On 22 July, he joined SD Eibar of the same league also on loan.

+Vadillo terminated his contract with Espanyol on 9 August 2023.

+Racing Ferrol

+On 1 September 2023, Vadillo joined Racing de Ferrol, newly-promoted to the second division.